iamjailan/Singar-Store/README.md

 ## Contributing

-We welcome contributions from the community to enhance our E-Commerce website.
+We welcome contributions from the community to enhance our Singar Store website.
 To contribute:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/add-new-feature`